nikaiser/portfolio_docs/src/content/docs/1.7___rpl/index.md

 ## Photos
 ![](IMG_0933.jpg)
-*Fig. 1: The least reliable printer in the lab*
+*Fig. 1: One of the few photos I have from the original lab.
+The lab itself was only about 200sq. ft. and was hidden away in a dark corner of the engineering campus.*

 ![](lab.jpg)
 *Fig. 2: The RPL today, 2019, the lab has come a long way since we first got it off the ground*